 In Zanzibar, healthcare services are fully subsidized by the government.
 As a result of an under-performing economy, healthcare is suffering from a chronic underfunding resulting into an unsatisfactory quality and poor health outcomes.

 As a response, the government is working with several partners to review the health financing strategy and improve quality of care as it strives to achieve Universal Health Coverage (UHC).

 PharmAccess has provided technical assistance for the Zanzibar Government’s 5-years insurance plan to re-design the financing strategy of the current healthcare system and implement a digital model for quality improvement.

-PharmAccess also provides a digital stepwise quality improvement model (SafeCare Steps), supporting health facilities in improving quality care provision, simultaneously collecting data as well as patient SMS feedback.
-It will support the government to collect and analyse data independently.
+1.Provide a digital stepwise quality improvement model (SafeCare Steps), supporting facilities in improving quality care provision, collecting data as well as patient SMS feedback to rationalize planning, resource mobilization and strengthen coordination.

 2.Introduce and support the implementation of an open Insurance Management Information System (Open IMIS) to create transparency, identify wastages, enhance efficiency and equitable access to healthcare.

 3.Use the data generated from the above activities to support the government to develop its strategic health financing plan, with a focus on UHC.

 - 800.000 citizens from 165.000 households are enrolled in the openIMIS system, representing a coverage of 90% in 8 districts from January 2020 to November 2022

 - From to January 2020 to November 2022, more than 70% (215/300) of all health facilities in Zanzibar connected to the digital quality improvement model